GBSD board meeting — May 7, 2026

 Have a budget alternative we should add?

-The board votes May 13.
+The board meets May 7.

 Whatever we want them to hear, they need to hear it before then.
 Sign on Change.org.
 Email the board.
 Show up to public comment.

-GBSave GB Performing Arts
+GBSave GBSD Performing Arts

 A grassroots coalition of GBSD students, parents, teachers, alumni, and community members fighting the proposed cut to elementary music — and the downstream collapse of K-12 performing arts.